Table of contents

 Build trust with customers

 Hermann says using buy buttons on her site has helped build a sense of trust with her customers.
-She uses the same graphics for all of her buy buttons, so her clients recognize the button, they know they aren’t going to be routed to a different site for payment, and that they aren’t going to be scammed.
+She uses the same graphics for all of her buy buttons, so her clients recognise the button, they know they aren’t going to be routed to a different site for payment, and that they aren’t going to be scammed.
 She believes this has helped her make more sales with new clients.

 Have more options with memberships, donations, and subscription models